The Ardèche: much to discover

 Walks and mountain bike tracks start at your front door.
 Rental mountain bikes are available for those who are interested.
 Many outdoor activities are within easy reach: of course, the well-known canoeing on the Ardèche river, but also rafting, canyoning, horseback riding or tree-climbing are possible.
 Many activities are suited for ages of 5 years and upwards.
 For real die-hards, there are even more possibilities like rock climbing, parapente or caving.

 Beautiful villages like Chassiers, Largentière, Balazuc, Vogüé, Labeaume and other ‘Villages de Caractère’ are within easy reach.
 You can visit castles and museums, like the Caverne du Pont d’Arc (replica of the “Grotte Chauvet”, UNESCO World Heritage site).
 Quality of life in the Ardèche is high: traditional festivals are all year round and local recipes with bio-food and drink are much appreciated.
 For lovers of fine food and wine, there is a lot to discover.
 Various ‘caves’ offer wine tasting.
-Morning markets are the ideal places to buy fresh local produce.
+A typical French morning market is the ideal places to buy fresh local produce.
 In summer there are also quite a few evening markets.